Dutch

 For a look at one of the many interesting things going on The Netherlands today, see this fascinating article and video.

-For more information, please contact Wijnie de Groot at [email protected]
+For more information and to obtain a Call for Applications, please contact Wijnie de Groot

-This course is fully sponsored by the Nederlandse Taalunie/Dutch Language Union in the Hague, the Netherlands
+This course is fully sponsored by the Taalunie/Union for the Dutch Language in the Hague,

 Call for Applications: